Of Commerce, Counsel & the Coin

 Industrial Complex

-Silicon Valley as a continuation of the Pentagon by other means.
-The rising pole.
-The rails on which the next century's surveillance state is being assembled, in plain view, and largely with public money.
+Silicon Valley as a continuation of the Pentagon by other means, the rising pole of the three, and the rails on which the next century’s surveillance state is being assembled, in plain view and largely with public money.

 Seeded